 The first step in treatment involves an antibiotic that kills the gonorrhoea bacteria.
 Depending on the bacteria and what it is resistant to, doctors will usually cover all bases by administering medications via injections and pills.
 Be sure to follow through with any course of treatment prescribed as you can get the infection again and spread it to others.

-Since gonorrhoea is a sexual transmitted disease, there are a few reliable ways to prevent an infection.
+Since gonorrhoea is a sexually transmitted disease, there are a few reliable ways to prevent an infection.